shipperhq/shipperhq.github.io/dev-shipperhq/docs/use-cases/use-case-crm.md

 ### Set up PlaceOrder from your CRM

 In order to leverage the Insight API that contains all the order information, you need to notify ShipperHQ that a quote is now an order.
-To do this, you need to use the [`PlaceOrder`](insights/place-order.md) mutation.
+To do this, you need to use the [`PlaceOrder`](labels/place-order.md) mutation.
 A call to PlaceOrder should be made each time an order is confirmed in your CRM.
 It can be done immediately or on a scheduled basis.

 ### Retrieve the information with the Insights API and display it in your CRM

 Once your orders are properly captured in ShipperHQ, you can use the [Insights API](insights/overview.md) to retrieve all the fulfillment information.

 ## How can I get support for my integration?
-Developers should use the dedicated [contact form](/contact) on our developer portal to get in touch with our Dev Support team.
+Developers should use the dedicated [contact form](/contact) on our developer portal.